Transitions of Care

 Organizations can meet this standard by showing evidence that:

-Information transfer includes an acknowledgement of receipt.
+Information transfer includes an acknowledgment of receipt.

 • Diagnosis, co-morbidities, chronic condition

-• Medications, known history of adherence
+• Medications, medication adherence

-• Potential for polypharmacy, opioid or substance abuse
+• Potential for polypharmacy, opioid, or substance abuse

 • Labs and other tests